-Hokkaido University

-INTERNATIONAL COURSE IN GRADUATE SCHOOL OF SCIENCE
+Hokkaido University INTERNATIONAL COURSE IN GRADUATE SCHOOL OF SCIENCE

-2020 - 2021

 MATHEMATICS Condensed Matter Physics Cosmosciences Natural History Sciences • Earth and Planetary Dynamics

 - EARTH AND PLANETARY System Science

 - SEISMOLOGY AND VOLCANOLOGY

 - BIODIVERSITY

 - SCIENCE COMMUNICATION

-Message from the Dean I am delighted to introduce you to the Graduate School of Science at Hokkaido University, one of Japan's top 10 research-intense universities.
-Graduate studies will enable you not only to deeply pursue your academic discipline in your chosen research field but also to develop skills and knowledge for a specific profession.
-The Graduate School of Science offers master's and doctoral programs related to such advanced graduate studies in a wide range of sciences including mathematics, physics, cosmosciences, earth and planetary sciences, biodiversity, and science communication.
-Our 189 teaching staff are all active in their research community, and have garnered recognition for their commitment to excellence in research and graduate education.
-They will serve as your supervisor, your mentor, and your instructor.
-If you are not proficient in Japanese, you are welcome to our International Course in Graduate School of Science, where education is fully conducted in English.
-Under the guidance of our expert staff, you will acquire advanced knowledge and skills, find problems to solve, and enjoy using your imagination in scientific endeavors.
-The course also provides you with interdisciplinary learning opportunities by linking up with the Inter-Graduate School Classes provided by Hokkaido University, where you can have occasions to improve your leadership skills for the betterment of global society.
-I hope you will find our booklet informative and friendly.
-You can find more information on our website.
-If you are not currently a student here, I encourage you to contact our faculty members.
-If you have an opportunity to visit our Sapporo campus, you will definitely recognize that the Graduate School of Science at Hokkaido University is the right place for your graduate studies.
-I look forward to welcoming you to Hokkaido University.
-With best wishes, Hiroshi Amitsuka, Prof. Ph.D.
-Dean, Graduate School of Science Fact Sheet Graduate School of Science - Originally established in 1953 (School of Science was established in 1930) - Teaching staff: 189 - Graduate student enrollment: Master's course 294, Doctoral Course 160 - International student enrollment: Master's course 30, Doctoral Course 51, Research Student 6 - Distinguished alumni, including Prof. Akira Suzuki, 2010 Nobel Prize Laureate in Chemistry Hokkaido University - Originally established in 1876 - Member of RU11 (Research University) in Japan - One of 13 universities selected for government's Top Global University Project (Type A) - Total student enrollment: 18,628 - International student enrollment: 2,268 - Teaching Staff: 2,019 Sapporo - Fifth largest city in Japan - (Population approximately 1.9 million) - Hosted 1972 Winter Olympics (First in Asia) - Low cost of living: Average monthly rent ¥30,000-40,000 - Member city of UNESCO Creative Cities Network - Regular direct flights to major Asian cities (Beijing, Seoul, Shanghai, Taipei, Hong Kong, Vladivostok, Bangkok, Singapore, Manila, Kuala Lumpur, etc.)
+Message from the Dean I am delighted to introduce you to the Graduate School of Science at Hokkaido University, one of the top-10 research-intensive universities in Japan.
+The Graduate School of Science offers master's and doctoral programs covering a wide range of scientific fields, including mathematics, physics, cosmosciences, earth and planetary sciences, biodiversity, and science communication.
+The programs give today's graduate students the resources and cutting-edge instruction they need to be active in their future lives.
+We expect that the students, having acquired advanced knowledge of nature and the ability to discover universal truths hidden in nature, would contribute to the progress of the human society.
+Graduate studies will enable you to deeply pursue your major as well as develop practical skills and knowledge for various future careers.
+Under the passionate guidance of our faculty and expert staff, you will acquire advanced knowledge and skills and can enjoy a scientific journey to the universal truths of nature.
+Our school has more than 180 faculty members who are not only highly experienced educators but also top researchers who have garnered recognition for their commitment to excellence in research.
+The course also provides you with interdisciplinary learning opportunities by linking up with the inter-graduate school classes provided by Hokkaido University, where you will have the opportunity to improve your leadership skills for the betterment of the global society.
+With a world-class faculty, a community of students with diverse interests and state-of-the-art facilities, the Graduate School of Science at Hokkaido University is an ideal place for developing a rewarding career.
+If you are not currently a student here, I encourage you to explore our website and to contact us for more information.
+When you have an opportunity to visit our Sapporo campus, you will realize that this is the right place for your graduate studies.
+I welcome your interest in joining the Graduate School of Science at Hokkaido University.
+Best wishes, Dr. NAGAI Takaya Dean and Professor of the Graduate School of Science Fact Sheet Graduate School of Science - Originally established in 1953 (School of Science was established in 1930) - Teaching staff: 181 - Graduate student enrollment Master's course: 288, Doctoral Course: 157 - International student enrollment Master's course: 28, Doctoral Course: 46, Research Student: 3 - Distinguished alumni, including Prof. Akira Suzuki, 2010 Nobel Prize Laureate in Chemistry Hokkaido University - Originally established in 1876 - Member of RU11 (Research University) in Japan - One of 13 universities selected for government's Top Global University Project (Type A) - Total student enrollment: 18,106 - International student enrollment: 2,135 - Teaching Staff: 1,988 Sapporo - Fifth largest city in Japan - (Population approximately 1.9 million) - Hosted 1972 Winter Olympics (First in Asia) - Low cost of living Average monthly rent: ¥30,000-40,000 - Member city of UNESCO Creative Cities Network - Regular direct flights to major Asian cities (Beijing, Seoul, Shanghai, Taipei, Hong Kong, Vladivostok, Bangkok, Singapore, Manila, Kuala Lumpur, etc.)